zmlymlymlyz/netflix/README.md

 Once it's done, run `npm start` to start the application.

 ## Build and distribution
 The app also have a build method, used for distribution.
-It will generate a NSIS installer for the app, and a packaged version of it.<br>

-You can also build different packages for different packages.
+It will generate a NSIS installer for the app, and a packaged version of it.
+You can build different packages for different operating softwares. <br>

 **Windows:**
 `npm run dist:win`